nuntawatt/nuntawatt/README.md

 # About Me
 Hello!
 I’m a Computer Science student who enjoys experimenting with coding and design.
 My journey in web development has just begun, focusing on frontend and backend technologies,
-with a growing interest in UX/UI design and full-stack development. (づ｡◕‿‿◕｡)づ
+with a growing interest in UX/UI design and full-stack development.
 <br><br>

 <p align="center">